 In addition to this document, Oracle provides a variety of code samples and tutorials for developing transactional applications.
 The examples and tutorials illustrate WebLogic Server in action, and provide practical instructions on how to perform key application development tasks.
-You can start the Examples server from the Start menu on Windows machines.
-For Linux and other platforms, you can start the Examples server from the WL\HOME\samples\domains\wl\server directory, where WL\HOME is the top-level installation directory for WebLogic Platform.
+Start the Examples server from the Start menu on Windows machines.
+For Linux and other platforms, start the Examples server from the WL_HOME\samples\domains\wl_server directory, where WL_HOME is the top-level installation directory for WebLogic Platform.